-New Taylor Swift Music Isn't Here Yet.
+New Taylor Swift Music Is On Its Way.
 Here's What to Know

 When does Taylor Swift normally release albums?

 For her first five albums, Swift stuck to a pretty consistent output schedule of putting out a project every other year in the autumn, starting with her self-titled debut in October 2006.
 For Reputation, fans had to wait a whole extra year before it became available; the first single dropped in August 2017, with the rest of the album following that fall.
-That positions this new release as an anomaly in her discography so far, coming as it does in midwinter.
+That positions this new release as mostly on-schedule, albeit a little early.

 How can I listen to Taylor Swift’s new music when it’s here?